 It is not really an island - you can drive there.

-And it's not exactly a campground - there are simple rustic cabins and motel-like "e-cabins" available.
+And it's not exactly a campground - there are simple rustic cabins and motel-like "e-cabins" available (see "Accommodations", below, for more details).
 RV and tent camping is also available.

 Directions and Transportation